Marek Mach (footballer)

-Marek Mach (born 30 August 2000) is a Czech footballer who currently plays as a midfielder for FK Blansko.
+Marek Mach (born 30 August 2000) is a Czech footballer who currently plays as a midfielder for Líšeň.

 Club career

 FC Zbrojovka Brno

 He made his professional debut for Zbrojovka Brno in the season opening match against Vlašim on 19 July 2019, which ended in a draw 2:2.
 He was in the starting line-up, after 73 minutes he was replaced by Robert Bartolomeu.